vic-ma/howtodismantle.github.io/_posts/2024-03-07-Taming-the-wild-JSon-How-to-use-JPath-in-Peakboard-scripts.md

 ## Addressing Arrays

-Beside the simple path shown above by just using "." to connect the hierarchy levels to express the actual path, we can use brackets "[XXX]" to move within an array.
-The following expression returns the field material_no in the first array entry (so the first item within our order).
+The simple JSON path above uses `.` to connect the hierarchy levels to express the actual path.
+But we can also use brackets, like `[3]`, to move within an array.
+This expression returns the field `material_no` in the first array entry (which is the first item within our order):

 {% highlight jpath %}
 order_items[0].material_no